Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Minnesota Healthcare Power of Attorney
+FAQs about making a Minnesota Medical Power of Attorney

-A Minnesota Healthcare Power of Attorney is a legal document that grants a selected person permission to make healthcare decisions on your behalf, such as accepting or refusing a certain medical treatment or procedure, when you cannot do so.
+A Minnesota Medical Power of Attorney is a legal document that grants a selected person permission to make healthcare decisions on your behalf, such as accepting or refusing a certain medical treatment or procedure, when you cannot do so.

 The person granting control is called the "principal," and the individual or entity receiving authority is called the "agent."
 Designed for residents of Minnesota, this Power of Attorney for health care is made for use in Hennepin County, Ramsey County, Dakota County, and in every other region in the state.
 All Minnesota Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 As a result of this official document, your agent will be able to provide confirmation to medical institutions and other parties that they can make choices for you.